Penile Implant Surgery

 Before penile implant surgery you might also need to:

 - Avoid certain medications.
-Dr Kim may recommend temporarily stopping aspirin and anti-inflammatory drugs.
+Dr Kim may recommend temporarily stopping blood thinners and anti-inflammatory drugs.

 - Arrange for a ride home, typically after an overnight stay.